cl3ft/clandestine/README.md

 # clandestine
-#:is a simple exercise in bash scripting, version control, and substitution cipher.
+is a simple exercise in bash scripting, version control, and substitution cipher.